roman-yagodin/PlaneShift.EnchantedElves/README.md

 ### Changes in 2013/11/20 version:

-	Quick fix release for PS 0.6.0 - just to be able to use Red Elves with a new PS.
+	Quick fix release for PS 0.6.0 - just to be able to use Enchanted Elves with a new PS.
 	Expect next relase with more sane changes in about a week.

 New Active Magic window: